Kartaverse/Reactor-Standalone/Install.md

 Note: Click on the "Assets" section for the GitHub release to expand the file download section.

-## Reactor Folder

-With Reactor Standalone the "Reactor:" PathMap folder is created in your user account's home folder at:

-`$HOME/Reactor/`

-On macOS this location is typically:
-`/Users/<Your User Account>/Reactor/`

-On Windows this location is typically:
-`C:\Users\<Your User Account>\Reactor\`

-On Linux this location is typically:
-`/home/<Your User Account>/Reactor/`
+The Assets downloads are separate files per-operating system.
+You will see the zip archives listed with filename that looks roughly like this:

+- reactor-for-linux-x64-v4-beta-23.zip
+- reactor-for-mac-universal-v4-beta-23.zip
+- reactor-for-win-x64-v4-beta-23.zip

 # Installing Reactor

 ## macOS Install

-1. Copy "Reactor.App" to your applications folder.

-2. Double click on "Reactor.App" to launch the program.
+1. Download the macOS compatible Zip archive with a name like `reactor-for-mac-universal-v<Version Number>.zip`.

+2. Expand this zip archive in your Downloads folder.
+Open up the newly created `reactor-for-mac-universal-v<Version Number>` folder.
+You will see a "Reactor.app" executable, along with usage documentation in a "Docs" folder, and other resources like custom fonts you can install.

+3. Copy the "Reactor.app" file into your Applications folder.
+This will result in Reactor being installed to:
+`/Applications/Reactor.app`.

+4. To launch Reactor, double click on "Reactor.app" to start the program.
+When Reactor is running, you can add the program's icon to your macOS docs if you would like to make the program more accessible for future use.

-## Win Install
+## Windows Install

+1. Download the Windows compatible Zip archive with a name like `reactor-for-win-x64-v<Version Number>.zip`.

+2. Expand this zip archive in your Downloads folder.
+Open up the newly created `reactor-for-win-x64-v<Version Number>` folder.
+You will see a "Reactor" folder that holds the Reactor Standalone executables, along with usage documentation in a "Docs" folder, and other resources like custom fonts you can install.

-1. Copy the "Reactor" folder to your Program Files folder.
+3. Copy the "Reactor" folder to your Program Files folder.
+This will result in the Reactor executable being installed to:
+`C:\Program Files\Reactor\Reactor.exe`.

+If you store your programs on another hard drive, copy the "Reactor" folder to that location instead.

-2. Double-click on the "Reactor.exe" executable inside the Reactor folder to launch the program.
+4. Double-click on the "Reactor.exe" executable inside the Reactor folder to launch the program.
+When Reactor is running, you can add the program's icon to your Windows taskbar if you would like to make the program more accessible for future use.

 ## Linux Install

+1. Download the Linux compatible Zip archive with a name like `reactor-for-win-x64-v<Version Number>.zip`.

+2. Expand this zip archive in your Downloads folder.
+Open up the newly created `reactor-for-win-x64-v<Version Number>` folder.
+You will see a "Reactor" folder that holds the Reactor Standalone executables, along with usage documentation in a "Docs" folder, and other resources like custom fonts you can install.

-1. Copy the "Reactor" folder into your /opt/ folder.
+3. Copy the "Reactor" folder to your /opt/ folder.
+This will result in Reactor being installed to:
+`/opt/Reactor/Reactor`.
+For convenience there is a `/opt/Reactor/Reactor Standalone.desktop` shortcut  file available.

+If you store your programs on another hard drive, copy the "Reactor" folder to that location instead.

-2. Run the "/opt/Reactor/Reactor" executable, or use the "/opt/Reactor/Reactor Standalone.desktop" desktop shortcut.
+4. Run the `/opt/Reactor/Reactor` executable, or use the `/opt/Reactor/Reactor Standalone.desktop` desktop shortcut.

 Note: If you want to see diagnostic output, launch the Reactor executable from a Terminal window.
 Status information from Reactor will be printed to the Terminal as the program is used.

 # Uninstalling Reactor